chrisoyer/ski-snow-modeling/README.md

 For inference, I am currently using (0,1,1)(0,1,0)12 .
 The regression with SARIMA errors model includes snowfall as the exogenous variable.
 The betas for the snowfall variable for each resort are: ![snowfall_betas](./resources/snowfall_beta.png)

 Models still in progress: LSTM model in Tensorflow.
-Facebook Prophet GAM model. (dockfile is working, modeling still in progress).
+Facebook Prophet GAM model. (dockerfile is working, modeling still in progress).